 Calculate your net worth

-Before embarking on any major financial decisions, it is important that you and your partner calculate your net worth, separately and jointly.
+Before embarking on any major financial decisions, it is important that you and your partner calculate your net worth, both separately and jointly.
 Your net worth provides an indication of where you stand financially, and how close you are to attaining your financial goals.

 Your net worth is the value of the assets that you own, minus the liabilities you owe.
 This simple calculation will let you know if you have enough money to start investing, after subtracting the liabilities.
 To work out your net worth, you can use a net worth calculator to help you do the math.